Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics: Simulation Environment

 \section{Simulation Environment}

 The first component of our work is the physics-based simulation environment.
 This Section details the implementation, customization options, and the most important methods for controlling the robot.

-\subsection{Technical Details}
+\subsection{Technical Details.}

 The physics-backbone of the simulator is realized with the \textit{PyBullet} engine~\cite{coumans2021}.
 This module was selected because it is open-source, multi-platform and does not require excessive computational resources---mainly compared to recent physical simulators such as Orbit (NVIDIA Issac Sim)~\cite{mittal2023orbit}.
-The average performance with \ac{gui} and skin enabled is around real time\footnote{Tested on Ryzen 7 PRO 4750u CPU.}.
-The most computationally demanding aspects are the number of \acp{dof} and the model used, which is very complicated and precise.
-Thus, when using different models, the performance can be much better.
-We provide a simplified model (without fingers; simpler meshes; etc.), with which the performance is boosted two times---while the model can be further simplified.
-For example, we created a simulation environment based on \textit{pyCub} for a different project where a 6-\ac{dof} manipulator is used and the performance is in orders of magnitude of real time, which is suitable even for reinforcement learning algorithms.
+The schematic of the simulator package is shown in \figref{fig:schema}.
+The full documentation (and API) can be found at \url{https://rustlluk.github.io/pyCub/documentation/}.